 The Practical Nursing curriculum provides knowledge and skills to integrate safety and quality into nursing care to meet the needs of the holistic individual which impact health, quality of life, and achievement of potential.
 Course work includes and builds upon the domains of healthcare, nursing practice, and the holistic individual.
 Content emphasizes safe, individualized nursing care and participation in the interdisciplinary team while employing evidence-based practice, quality improvement, and informatics.
 Graduates are eligible to apply to take the National Council Licensure Examination (NCLEX-PN) which is required for practice as a Licensed Practical Nurse.
 Employment opportunities include hospitals, rehabilitation/long term care/home health facilities, clinics, and physicians’ offices.

 Students interested in the program will begin in Pre-Health Sciences in order to qualify to apply for admission into the Practical Nurse Program.
 Students accepted into the PN program must be listed on the NC Nurse Aid Registry (NCNAR) by the start of class for the first semester of the program.
-The Director may allow exceptions to this policy in cases of extenuating circumstances on an individual basis.
-After completion of the 1 year Practical Nurse Program, graduates are eligible to apply to take the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
-Successfully passing the NCLEX-PN provides graduates with a license to practice as a Licensed Practical Nurse (LPN).
+Graduates are eligible to apply to the Board of Nursing for licensure as a practical nurse.
+Graduates must pass the National Council Licensing Examination- Practical Nurse (NCLEX-PN) in order to become a licensed practical nurse (LPN).

 Graduates are able to obtain jobs at locations such as: